Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 24. Common Wasp

-The common wasp is a type of predatory insect that lives in various climates and environments worldwide.
-In addition to having a stinger, they are yellow and black in hue.
+The common wasp is a predatory insect in various climates and environments worldwide.
+It is yellow and black in hue and has a stinger.

 Wasps consume a wide variety of foods, some of which include spiders, insects, and other small animals.

-Although they will eat butterflies if they are made available to them, this does not make up a regular portion of their diet.
+Although they will eat butterflies if available, this is not a regular portion of their diet.

 25. Common Whitetail Dragonfly

-The last mention on our list of animals that eat butterflies is the common whitetail dragonfly.
+The last mention on our list of animal-eating butterflies is the common whitetail dragonfly.

-There is a huge species of dragonfly in the United States known as the Whitetail Dragonfly, which you can find in many different regions.
+There is a huge species of dragonfly in the United States known as the Whitetail Dragonfly, which can be found in many different regions.

-They might be green or brown in appearance, and their wing span can reach up to four inches in length.
+They might appear green or brown, and their wing span can reach up to four inches long.

 As predators, dragonflies consume many insects, including mosquitoes, flies, and other small bugs.